katungi/React-cli-section/readme.md

 Let's go ahead and work on a more complex project so you can understand the elements and the project structure of React ink.

 We will work in the `ui.js` file.
-The entry file for the application however, is `cli.js`
+The entry file for the application, however, is `cli.js.`

 the code should look something like this: